Same-sex marriage in Ontario: Provincial legislation

 On February 24, 2005, the Spousal Relationships Statute Law Amendment Act, 2005 was passed in the Legislative Assembly, which performed "housekeeping" on various Ontario laws, to bring their wording into line with the court ruling.
-As well, the bill ensures that no religious institution or clergy will be forced to perform a ceremony against their beliefs.
+Further, the bill ensures that no religious institution or clergy are forced to perform a ceremony against their beliefs.
 There is no such provision for civil officials.
 It received royal assent by Lieutenant Governor James Bartleman on March 9, 2005.
 The Assembly of Catholic Bishops of Ontario supported the legislation, releasing the following statement: "Priests will have some protection, they won't find themselves in court.
 The Bishops wanted to be sure that religious bodies could not be compelled to allow their properties to be used for purposes associated with same-sex unions if such are contrary to their teachings, as is true for the Catholic Church.
 The Bill clearly provides this protection and the Ontario Bishops accordingly support it."

+The Marriage Act (Loi sur le mariage; ᐐᑭᐦᑐᐎᓐ ᐗᓚᔓᐌᐎᓐ, Wîkihtowin Walašowêwin; Wiidigendiwin Onaakonigewin; ᐏᑭᐦᑐᐏᐣ ᐅᓈᐦᑯᓂᑫᐏᐣ, Wikihtowin Onaahkonikewin) states that each of the parties to a marriage shall declare to the other:

 On November 29, 2016, the All Families Are Equal Act (Parentage and Related Registrations Statute Law Amendment), 2016 passed the Legislative Assembly by 79 votes to 0.
-The bill provides presumption to the spouse or conjugal partner of the birth parent, ensuring that couples who use a sperm or egg donor or a surrogate are automatically recognised as parents, and as such do not have to adopt their own children.
+The bill provides presumption to the spouse or conjugal partner of the birth parent, ensuring that couples who use a sperm or egg donor or a surrogate are automatically recognized as parents, and as such do not have to adopt their own children.
 It received royal assent by Lieutenant Governor Elizabeth Dowdeswell on December 5 and took effect on January 1, 2017.